kushalramakanth/FetchRewardsCodingExercise/README.md

 - Retrofit: For making network calls.
 - Gson: For JSON serialization/deserialization.
 - AndroidX: For various Android support libraries.
-- Compose (if applicable): For building the UI.
+- Jetpack Compose: For building the UI.

 ## Acknowledgements